School Travel Planning

 Increased physical activity specifically associated with the school journey increases alertness and attention during the school day.
 Physical activity supports healthy brain development, which can lead to improved learning and academic outcomes.

 In the mid-1990’s, concerned parent, Jacky Kennedy, introduced activities to get more kids walking and wheeling at three Toronto schools.
-By 2000, the idea was spreading across Ontario through programs like Active and Safe Routes to School.
+By 2000, the idea was spreading across Ontario through programs like Active School Travel.
 These early efforts focused on education and encouragement.
 Although results were encouraging, it became clear that a more comprehensive approach was needed.
 Based on research into international best practices, Green Communities Canada adapted School Travel Planning (STP) for Canada.

 This program is made possible through financial support from Green Communities Canada and the Government of Ontario.